Graphical Tooth Chart

 In the upper left corner of the Chart module is the graphical tooth chart.
 This chart visually shows the patient's teeth, as well as treatment that has been performed, is planned, or has been referred out.

 To select a tooth, click on it.
 Click a tooth again to deselect.
 Click and drag to quickly select multiple teeth.
+Drag the slider bar under the chart to show procedure changes to the tooth chart over time.

 Tooth Numbering: The default numbering system is set in Chart Module Preferences, Tooth Nomenclature.